Nexela/PickerExtended/README.md

 -   Corpse timer, Adjusts the length of time that corpses stay on the map.
 -   Inventory size, Set the starting size of the players inventory
 -   Cheaty Lights added in for youtube/twitch videos.
 Turned off by default.
+-   Alt-entity-info is enabled by default when joining a game. there is a per player setting to disable.